E-commerce

 In summary

-E-commerce helps customer retention because it makes it possible to track behavior, personalize the relationship, simplify repeat purchases, better manage post-purchase, automate certain useful actions, and connect retention, support, conversion, and lifetime value within the same environment.
-It is not the channel itself that drives loyalty, but what it enables in terms of knowledge, service, and continuity of the relationship.
+E-commerce helps customer retention because it makes it possible to track behavior, personalize the relationship, simplify repeat purchases, better manage post-purchase activities, automate certain useful actions, and connect retention, support, conversion, and lifetime value in a single environment.
+It is not the channel itself that drives loyalty, but what it makes possible in terms of insight, service, and relationship continuity.
 This is an important structural advantage.

-• More visibility : behaviors, cohorts, repeat purchases, inactivity.
+• More visibility: behavior, cohorts, repeat purchases, inactivity.

-• More fluidity : history, repeat purchase, tracking, support, and self-service.
+• More fluidity: history, repeat purchases, tracking, support, and self-service.

 External sources